szilvia-csernus/full-stack-skeleton/README.md

     ```

 12. `cd` into the `full-stack` folder and create a React + Typescript + @vite project: `npm create vite@latest` or with the [latest recommendation by @vite](https://vitejs.dev/guide/), name it `frontend`, choose the React + SWC and Typescript options.
+13. Install `dotenv` with `npm install dotenv`.
-13. Move the content of the `for-frontend` folder into your new `frontend` folder.
+14. Move the content of the `for-frontend` folder into your new `frontend` folder.
 You can now delete the original downloaded folder, you won't need it anymore.
-14. In your new `vite.config.ts` file, add the server configuration to `defineConfig`:
+15. In your new `vite.config.ts` file, add the server configuration to `defineConfig`:
     ```js
+    import { defineConfig } from 'vite';
+    import react from '@vitejs/plugin-react-swc';
+    import dotenv from 'dotenv';

+    // Load environment variables
+    dotenv.config();

     export default defineConfig({
         plugins: [react()],
         // add this server configuration: